canelmas/SabanciWorkshop/README.md

 RottenAndroid
 =============

-Simple android app that covers Android fundamentals by leveraging Rotten Tomatoes API public API
+Simple android tutorial app that covers Android fundamentals by leveraging Rotten Tomatoes API public API

 Topics of this tutorial: